 Inlays and onlays are a leading restorative dentistry treatment, designed to improve the strength and appearance of damaged teeth.
 They can also be used to replace old fillings or treat new cavities.
 If old metal fillings have left you feeling embarrassed by the appearance of your teeth, inlays and onlays treatment may be right for you.
-In this post, Chicago dentist Jessica Emery provides an overview of inlays and onlays treatment.
+In this post, Chicago dentist Brittany Dickinson provides an overview of inlays and onlays treatment.

 What Are Inlays and Onlays?

 Inlays and onlays are tooth-colored fabrications designed to restore teeth damaged by decay.
 Inlays and onlays are made of either composite resin or porcelain, both of which can be shaded to seamlessly match the surrounding teeth.
 Inlays are used to treat dental decay within the cusps of the molars.
 Onlays are used when damage has extended beyond one or more cusps.
 Onlays may be used to treat extensive decay or partially broken teeth, which is why they are sometimes called partial crowns.

 Though inlays and onlays are used to treat decay, making them similar to traditional dental fillings, they are superior for a number of reasons such as:

 - Tooth-colored restoration: Inlays and onlays are tooth-colored, unlike traditional metal fillings.